 Our predicted finish: 4th

 For a team who recently won the league twice, Al-Shorta were very disappointing last season, finishing seventh.
 However, they have made some very good signings in the summer transfer window.
 They have signed two of the top strikers in the Iraqi Premier League, Abdul-Qadir Tariq and Jassim Mohammed, and have also secured the services of Iraq international midfielders Saif Salman, Amjad Waleed and six-time league winner Hussein Abdul Wahid.
-Their impressive defensive acquisitions include Iraq international Essam Yassin from Naft Al-Wasat, experienced Egyptian player Ahmed Magdy and the ever-impressive Syrian centre-back Hamdi Al-Massri, while they have also managed to complete the transfers of Iraq’s best centre-back, Ahmed Ibrahim, and legendary goalkeeper Noor Sabri (to replace the outgoing Jalal Hassan).
-On top of all of this, their new manager is Mohamed Youssef, who has experience managing in the Iraqi Premier League and recently coached Al-Ahly to the CAF Champions League title which qualified them for the FIFA Club World Cup.
+Their impressive defensive acquisitions include Iraq international Essam Yassin from Naft Al-Wasat, experienced Egyptian player Ahmed Magdy and the ever-impressive Syrian centre-back Hamdi Al-Massri, while the signings of Iraq’s best centre-back, Ahmed Ibrahim, and legendary goalkeeper Noor Sabri (to replace the outgoing Jalal Hassan) have also been finalised.
+On top of all of this, their new manager is Mohamed Youssef, who has experience managing in the Iraqi Premier League and recently coached Al-Ahly to the CAF Champions League title.
 Al-Shorta look strong and should be aiming to win the league this season, but it won’t be easy to finish ahead of our predicted top three.
-If they don’t win the league, they should at least aim to lift their first ever Iraqi FA Cup.

 Best ever finish: 1st (2014/15)